RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-setting-up-your-build-environment-on-OSX.md

 It's also useful to use more than one thread when compiling.
 Do that by adding a `-j` option to the `make` command line.  eg `make -j6` to compile with 6 threads in parallel.
 This speeds up Qt compile time significantly.
-6 threads is fine for a quad core cpu, use more threads (or less) depending on how many cores you have in your system.
+6 threads are fine for a quad core CPU, use more threads (or less) depending on how many cores you have in your system.